 What is CrossFit Impulse?

 CrossFit uses some equipment and methods that regular gyms don’t provide or sometimes don’t allow.
 Therefore, the best way to practice CrossFit is at a CrossFit affiliate like CrossFit Impulse.
 CrossFit Impulse is a CrossFit gym serving the city of Madison, Huntsville, and northwest Madison County.
-We are located in a 2900 square foot facility on Castle Drive, near the intersection of Highway 72 and Slaughter Road.
+We are located in a 5500 square foot facility on Castle Drive, near the intersection of Highway 72 and Slaughter Road.
+Our facility includes bathrooms, showers, and climate control.
 We do two things every day at CrossFit Impulse: we advance our fitness and we have a great time doing it.
 If that interests you, then check us out.

 Why should I CrossFit?